lanatamim/AI-Final-Project/README.md

 Run Experiments / Generate Plots
 Compare multiple training schedules:
     python experiments.py

+Reinforcement Learning Agent Notes
+    The agent uses Q-learning with an epsilon-greedy policy and decaying epsilon (configurable in search_agent.py).
+    Ghost behavior can be configured via PacmanEnv(ghost_mode="mixed"|"chase"|"scatter") for different training curricula.
+    Training saves a Q-table (q_table_search_agent.npy) that run_agent.py loads for autonomous play.

 Conclusion
 This project demonstrates how combining Reinforcement Learning (Q-learning) with A* search produces a powerful hybrid agent capable of navigating a complex game environment.
 Each team role contributed to a system that: